Sell from home · For home bakers & cooks

 Cottage food in Canada

-Most low-risk homemade food is allowed — but rules vary by province.
+Most low-risk homemade food is allowed—rules vary by province.

-Many Canadian provinces let home cooks sell low-risk, shelf-stable foods (baked goods, jams, granola, dried mixes) without a commercial licence.
+Many provinces let home cooks sell low-risk, shelf-stable foods without a commercial licence.
 Always check your local public health unit.

 Generally OK from home